0xmitsurugi/gimmecredz/README.md

 Except for "root access", all files are check.
 If it's related to /home and if you're root, it will loop for all users.

 ## Root access
- - shadow file if we have a bash shell
+ - print inf if user have a shell in shadow file
  - WPA password store in wpa_supplicant or NetworkManager
  - grub password
  - ldap password
+ - password in fstab
  - All other checks are done for root, and for

 ## Files with credz